-To add the Acronis Backup & Recovery 11.5 modules to the Linux kernel, the setup program needs the following Linux packages:
+To add the necessary modules to the Linux kernel, the setup program needs the following Linux packages:

-- The package for building kernel modules.
+- The package with kernel headers or sources.
 The package version must match the kernel version. - The GNU Compiler Collection (GCC) compiler system.
-The GCC version must be the one with which the kernel was compiled. - The Make tool.
+The GCC version must be the one with which the kernel was compiled. - The Make tool. - The Perl interpreter.